SPEAK TO US | +254 110 301814

 • Easier wildlife sightings in a shorter time

-If you’re visiting Africa for the first time or have limited time, the Maasai Mara safari often delivers more consistent sightings in fewer days.
+If you have limited time or are visiting Africa for the first time, the Maasai Mara often delivers more consistent wildlife sightings in just a few days.

 Cultural Experiences Beyond Game Drives